LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/do-not-be-like-the-butterfly.md

 Surely better than to play

-all of the fake games.
+all of our fake games.